flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 ## [[2025-03-26]]
 - Not today!
 Stealth editing by [[SJ]] anyhow.
 - Reminded that wikis need their own go-links and there is hot debate sometimes about who gets shortcuts for user-namespace pages :)
+- from the Build a Bigger Wiki Dept.
-- Calling all indexers:  Working on building the index to a planetary library ~ https://publicai.network/atlas
+    - Calling all indexers: [[SJ]] and [[Public AI Network]] folk working on building the index to a planetary library ~ https://publicai.network/atlas
+    - Also have new partners for [[Omnipedia]] in the Lam Lab at Stanford who want to feed STORM drafts into the draft-wiki.
+Experiments in the coming weeks...
+- love to you all //

 ## [[2025-03-19]]
 - Attending: [[Aram Zucker-Scharff]] [[Flancian]]